AlexBuz/llama-zip/README.md

 # llama-zip

 `llama-zip` is a command-line utility for lossless text compression and decompression.
 It functions by leveraging a user-provided LLM (large language model) as the probabilistic model for an [arithmetic coder](https://en.wikipedia.org/wiki/Arithmetic_coding).
-This allows `llama-zip` to achieve high compression ratios for structured or natural language text, as fewer bits are needed to encode tokens that the LLM predicts with high confidence.
-By employing a sliding context window, `llama-zip` is not limited by the LLM's maximum context length and can handle arbitrarily long input text.
-The main limitation of `llama-zip` is that the speed of compression and decompression is limited by the LLM's inference speed.
+This allows `llama-zip` to achieve high compression ratios for structured or natural language text, as fewer bits are needed to encode tokens that the model predicts with high confidence.
+By employing a sliding context window, `llama-zip` is not limited by the model's maximum context length and can handle arbitrarily long input text.
+The main limitation of `llama-zip` is that the speed of compression and decompression is limited by the model's inference speed.

 ![Interactive Mode Demo: Lorem Ipsum Text](lorem_ipsum_demo.gif)

 ## Compression Performance

 In the table below, the compression ratios achieved by `llama-zip` on the text files of the [Calgary Corpus](http://www.data-compression.info/Corpora/CalgaryCorpus/) (as well as on `llama-zip`'s own source code) are compared to other popular or high-performance compression utilities.
 Compression ratios are calculated by dividing the number of bytes in the uncompressed input by the number of bytes in the compressed output, so higher values indicate more effective compression.
-For `llama-zip`, two LLMs were used: [Phi-3 Mini-128K-Instruct (Q4_K_M)](https://huggingface.co/QuantFactory/Phi-3-mini-128k-instruct-GGUF) with a 32768-token context length and a window overlap of 25%, and [Llama 3 8B (Q4_K_M)](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF) with an 8192-token context length and a window overlap of 25%.
+For `llama-zip`, two models were used: [Phi-3 Mini-128K-Instruct (Q4_K_M)](https://huggingface.co/QuantFactory/Phi-3-mini-128k-instruct-GGUF) with a 32768-token context length and a window overlap of 25%, and [Llama 3 8B (Q4_K_M)](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF) with an 8192-token context length and a window overlap of 25%.
 For the other utilities, the maximum compression level offered was used.

 | File         | llama&#8209;zip (Phi&#8209;3) | llama&#8209;zip (Llama&nbsp;3) |             cmix | paq8px | paq8pxd |  zpaq | brotli | bzip2 |  lzma |    xz |  zstd |  gzip |
 | :----------- | ----------------------------: | -----------------------------: | ---------------: | -----: | ------: | ----: | -----: | ----: | ----: | ----: | ----: | ----: |